berceanu/openPMD-resampler/README.md

 For a computational estimate, here is a quote from Ref.
 [1]:

-> The computer system for `GEANT4` simulation is made up of Intel Quard-core 2.66 GHz CPU and 12 GB DDR3 RAM and OS is Ubuntu 9.04 server version.
+> The computer system for `GEANT4` simulation is made up of Intel Quad-core 2.66 GHz CPU and 12 GB DDR3 RAM and OS is Ubuntu 9.04 server version.
 It took about 3~4 hours to simulate with $10^7$ primary particles.

 ## References